Jack Suwinski Player Props: Pirates vs. Mets

 Jack Suwinski At The Plate

+- Among the qualified batters in MLB action, his batting average ranks 108th, his on-base percentage ranks 36th, and he is 19th in the league in slugging.

+- Suwinski has reached base via a hit in 28 games this year (of 52 played), and had multiple hits in nine of those games.

-- Looking at the 51 games he has played this season, he's hit a home run in eight of them (15.7%), and in 5.7% of his trips to the dish.
+- In 17.3% of his games this year, he has hit a home run, and 6.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.